gdimitrovdev/talio/docs/agendas/Weekly_Lab_Meeting_7_Agenda.md

    5. Agnese - implemented and connected the card pop-up (merged, working)
    6. Matei - made the board into a scene and finish its implementation (merged, working)
    > Record feedback by the TA
-10. Proposed Work Distribution
-   1. Vesko - ...
-   2.
-   > Record feedback by the TA
-11. Additional Questions
+10. Additional Questions
    1. Does anyone have any other questions for the TA before the meeting closes?
    > Record any additional questions and responses here, even if they were asked earlier
-12. Closure
+11. Closure
    > Record end time of meeting